Integer Carath\'eodory results with bounded multiplicity: Introduction

-\end{theoreml} Similar to the lower bound by Bruns et al., Seb\H{o}'s upper bound remains the best known bound since decades.
-Another challenge concerning the integer Carath\'{e}odory rank is to classify and identify cones which admit $\Cr(C) = n$, the minimal possible integer Carath\'{e}odory rank for full-dimensional cones.
+\end{theoreml} The lower bound in \citep{brunsgubehenkcounterexampleintcara99} and Seb\H{o}'s upper bound remain the best known bounds since decades.
+It is open whether both bounds can be improved.
+Another challenge concerning the integer Carath\'{e}odory rank is to classify and identify cones that admit $\Cr(C) = n$, the minimal possible integer Carath\'{e}odory rank for full-dimensional cones.
 Throughout this paper, we refer to a cone $C$ with $\Cr(C) = n$ that $C$ has the \textit{integral Carath\'{e}odory property} and abbreviate this by (ICP).
 One of the important results concerning the (ICP) is again due to Seb\H{o}: \begin{theoreml}[{\cite[Theorem 2.2]{sebohilbertbasisdreidim90}}] Let $C\subseteq\R^n$ be a full-dimensional pointed rational cone with $n\leq 3$.
 Then

 \end{theoreml} From the counterexamples in \citep{brunsgubehenkcounterexampleintcara99} it is known that cones with $n\geq 6$ do not have the (ICP), in general.
 It is open whether cones in dimension $n\in\lbrace 4,5\rbrace$ admit the (ICP).
-To prove both theorems, Theorem \ref{thm_sebo_icr} and Theorem \ref{thm_sebo_three}, Seb\H{o} relied on simplicial cones, i.e., full-dimensional cones which have precisely $n$ extreme rays; see Subsection \ref{ss_notation_hilbert} for a more general definition.
-In particular, he employed the following high-level strategy: \begin{enumerate} \item Reduce from the general cone $C$ to a special simplicial subcone $C'\subseteq C$. \item Exploit the simplicial structure of $C'$. \end{enumerate} In fact, this strategy is commonly utilized when proving results concerning $\Cr(C)$ or other variants of this problem; cf. for instance with \cite[Chapter 3]{brunsgubeladzepolyringsktheory2009}.
+To prove both theorems, Theorem \ref{thm_sebo_icr} and Theorem \ref{thm_sebo_three}, Seb\H{o} relied on simplicial cones, i.e., full-dimensional cones that have precisely $n$ extreme rays; see Section \ref{ss_notation_hilbert} for a more general definition.
+He employed the following high-level strategy: \begin{enumerate} \item Reduce from the general cone $C$ to a special simplicial subcone $C'\subseteq C$. \item Exploit the simplicial structure of $C'$. \end{enumerate} In fact, this strategy is commonly utilized when proving results concerning $\Cr(C)$ or other variants of this problem; cf., for instance, with \cite[Chapter 3]{brunsgubeladzepolyringsktheory2009}.
 This leads to the following open intriguing question:

-An affirmative answer has far-reaching consequences: It implies that the zonotope spanned by the integral generators of a cone contains a set of integral vectors, not necessarily the Hilbert basis, which admits the (ICP).
+An affirmative answer has far-reaching consequences: It implies that the zonotope spanned by the integral generators of a cone contains a set of integral vectors, not necessarily the Hilbert basis, that admits the (ICP).